With a power score of 2.38, Albania ranks number 6 among emerging markets and number 18 in the global ranking.

 Net-zero goal and strategy

 Albania does not have a net-zero target.
 Instead, the country is focused on incorporating renewable energy, especially wind and solar, into its generation mix.
-Very little of Albania’s generation capacity is from fossil fuels; instead, the predominant technology is large hydro, accounting for around 95% of domestic capacity.
-In terms of final energy consumption the country had set a target for renewables to account for 38% of the total in 2020, up from 27% at present, rising to 42% in 2030.
+Very little of Albania’s generation capacity is from fossil fuels; instead, the predominant technology is hydro, accounting for around 95% of domestic capacity when considering small and large plants.

 Nationally Determined Contributions (NDC)